Milestones

 Modified

-Sam has been through three eras of cancer treatment:
+Generally speaking, Sam went through three eras in his cancer treatment:

 1. Chemotherapy,